-St Robert’s is proud to offer a diverse specialist program that strengthens learning across the Victorian Curriculum: The Arts (Music), Digital Technologies, Languages (Indonesian) and Physical Education.
+St Robert’s is proud to offer a diverse specialist program that strengthens learning across the Victorian Curriculum: Music, STEM, Visual Arts, Kitchen Garden, Yoga and Physical Education.
 Our students participate in a 45 minute lesson for each specialist subject per week.

 St Robert’s Music Program

 St Robert’s School has a long tradition of valuing and celebrating the Performing Arts.
 This is reflected in the students’ joyful approach to dance, drama and music making, and also in the way music is embedded in our school community events.
 Our goal is to help build within each student a lifelong appreciation of the Arts, and research confirms our belief that involvement in music also encourages the development of:

 self-esteem and self confidence

 We offer a rich and vibrant music program where the children participate in a weekly 45 minute lesson provided by a specialist music teacher in our well-equipped, dedicated music room.
 The focus is on enabling them to express themselves through music using their imagination, music skills and knowledge.
 The sequential program incorporates the Kodaly and Orff pedagogies where the students are guided through a range of activities including: